SteelMango/SteelMango/README.md

 ## Hi there,

-I'm a Graduate Cyber Security student at Lancaster University from the United Kingdom 🇬🇧.
+I'm a Graduate BSc (Hons) Cyber Security student at Lancaster University from the United Kingdom 🇬🇧.

 All my coding projects are my progression towards understanding a topic and solving problems thorugh application.
 I also love bouldering and playing Deep Rock Galactic!